corbado/cli/README.md

 See our [official documentation](https://docs.corbado.com/helpful-guides/corbado-cli) for more details.

 ## Prerequisites
+-secret
 For most commands you need a projectID and cliSecret to authenticate.
-You can find both in our [developer panel](https://app.corbado.com/app/settings/credentials#cli).
+You can find both in our [developer panel](https://app.corbado.com/app/settings/credentials/cli-secret).
 We offer multiple authentication methods which are explained in our [documentation](https://docs.corbado.com/helpful-guides/corbado-cli#authentication).

 ## Installation